 \subsection{Adding constraints}

-Analogous to adding variables, see~\cref{sec:add_var}, we can augment a problem instance by introducing additional constraints.
+Analogous to adding variables (see~\cref{sec:add_var}), we can augment a problem instance by introducing additional constraints.
 This is done by extending the constraint matrix using a transformation of the form $\vec{M}_2 \coloneq $, where $\vec{m} \in \mathbb{R}^m_{\geq 0}$ is a non-negative vector.
 This effectively appends a new constraint that is a convex combination of the existing ones.
-Notably, this transformation, also the scaling constraints one in \cref{sec:scale_c}, satisfy the condition derived in \cref{eq:m2_condition}.
-In unsupervised settings where neither the primal-dual solutions nor the active constraints are known, we store all constraints and add a linearly combined new one that does not affect the solution.
-The added constraint remains inactive, corresponding to a zero dual variable, making the transformation both \emph{efficiently recoverable} and \emph{solution-independent}.
+Notably, this transformation, along with the scaling constraints in \cref{sec:scale_c}, satisfies the condition derived in \cref{eq:m2_condition}.
+In unsupervised settings where neither the primal-dual solutions nor the active constraints are known, we store all constraints and add a new one that is linearly combined with them and does not affect the solution.
+The added constraint remains inactive, corresponding to a zero dual variable, transforming both \emph{efficiently recoverable} and \emph{solution-independent}.

 \begin{proposition} Let $I = (\vec{Q}, \vec{A}, \vec{b}, \vec{c})$ be an LCQP instance with optimal solution $(\vec{x}^*, \vec{\lambda}^*)$.
 We define our transformation as $T(I) \coloneq \left( \vec{Q}, \vec{M}_2 \vec{A}, \vec{M}_2 \vec{b}, \vec{c} \right)$, where $\vec{M}_2 \coloneq $.
 Then the transformed instance has an optimal solution $\vec{x}^*, $ if and only if the new dual variable $\lambda'^* = 0$. \end{proposition}